 The ethical concerns involved with creating a model with which surgeons will practice brain endoscopy are related indirectly to patient care.
-The model needs to be a precise, accurate, and anatomically correct model of a real patient's brain ventricles because any errors in constructing the model could cause a surgeon to practice surgical techniques that are harmful or fatal when applied to a real patient.
-Any surgeon rehearsing surgeries with the model, must realize that the model does not imitate surgical complications as to avoid performing a surgery without knowing how to handle any difficulties that may arise.
+The model needs to be a precise, accurate, and anatomically correct model of a real patient's brain ventricles because any errors in constructing the model could cause a surgeon to practice surgical techniques that are harmful or fatal when applied to a live patient.
+Any surgeon practicing surgeries using the model should be aware that the model does not simulate surgical complications that may arise during an actual procedure, and should be properly trained to handle any situations that may arise.
 When using MRI scans of a real patient to construct and present the model, patient privacy must be respected.